Melania’s Touch-Up Policy

 Protocol for Touching Up Other Artists’ Work

+If you do feel comfortable and there isn’t a specific concern, I generally encourage clients to reach out to the original artist first.
 Most artists are happy to touch up their own work.
-But I also understand that sometimes people don’t respond,
+But I also understand that sometimes people don’t respond, aren’t available, or the situation just isn’t the right fit anymore—and that’s completely okay.

 You may also book a free consultation to discuss what’s possible.